jconsoli/brocade-rest-api-applications/README.md

 **zone_merge**

 Merges the zone databases from multiple fabrics.
 A test mode allows you to validate if the zone database could be merged without actually merging the zone database.
-Input is taken from a CSV file.
+Input is taken from an Excel file.

-py zone_merge.py –i zone_merge_sample.csv
+py zone_merge.py –i zone_merge_sample

+**zone_restore**

+Sets the zone database to that of a previously captured zone database.
+Typically used for restoring a zone database.

+**7 Aug 2021 Updates**

+*brcddb*

+brcddb_fabric.py - Return fabric WWN in best_fab_name() if wwn=False but the fabric is not named. apps/report.py - Added WWN to the fabric name on the Table of Contents page apps/zone.py - Fixed bad call to api_int.get_batch() report/zone.py - Minor display issues cleaned up.

+*applications*

+compare_report.py - Fixed call to best_switch_name
+zone_restore.py - New
+zone_merge.py - Misc. fixes & removed fabric by name
+zon_merge_sample.xlsx - Improved instructions & removed fabric by name.
+lib_check.py - Updated with latest changes

+*brcdapi*

+util.py - Clean up mask_ip_addr()